dkrajzew/degrotesque/README.md

 Introduction
 ============

+_degrotesque beautifies the web._

-The script loads an HTML file from the disc — or several in batch, one after the other — and for each, it replaces some commonly used non-typographic characters, such as ", ', -, etc. into their typographic representant for improving the pages&apos; appearance.
+__degrotesque__ is a [Python](https://www.python.org/) script.
+It loads an HTML file from the disc — or several in batch, one after the other — and for each, it replaces some commonly used non-typographic characters, such as ", ', -, etc. into their typographic representant for improving the pages&apos; appearance.

 E.g.: